MR-Addict/mdbook-embedify/docs/src/local/include.md

 >
 > Language is detected by file extension, which I manually referred, simplified and extended from [linguist](https://github.com/github-linguist/linguist/blob/main/lib/linguist/languages.yml).
 >
 > If you find any issues with the language detection, please open an [issue](https://github.com/MR-Addict/mdbook-embedify/issues).
-Currenltly language map is under [languages.yaml](https://github.com/MR-Addict/mdbook-embedify/blob/main/src/assets/config/languages.yaml)
+Currenltly language map is under [languages.yaml](https://github.com/MR-Addict/mdbook-embedify/blob/main/src/assets/config/languages.yaml).

+> Tip 💡
+>
+> You can customize language detection rules in your `book.toml`.
+See [Language Matching](../development/language-matching.md#custom-configuration) for details.

 The include app is for including source file and wrapping it as markdown code block.